PMCC-BioinformaticsCore/janis-translate-examples/galaxy/tools/samtools_flagstat/tutorial.md

 The new `workflow {}` section declares the main workflow entry point. <br>
 When we run this file, nextflow will look for this section and run the workflow contained within.

 In our case, the workflow only contains a single task, which runs the `SAMTOOLS_FLAGSTAT` process defined below the workflow section.
-We then supply input values to `SAMTOOLS_FLAGSTAT` using our `ch_bams` channel we created for `input1`, and `params.threads` for the `at` input.
+We then supply input values to `SAMTOOLS_FLAGSTAT` using our `ch_bams` channel we created for `input1`, and `params.threads` for the `addthreads` input.

 <br>